-Borrowed funds increased due to parent company senior debt issuances and higher FHLB borrowings.
+Borrowed funds decreased due to lower FHLB advances, partially offset by parent company senior debt issuances.

 The level and composition of borrowed funds fluctuates over time based on many factors, including market conditions, capital considerations, and funding needs, which are primarily driven by changes in loan, deposit and investment securities balances.
 While our largest source of liquidity on a consolidated basis is the customer deposit base generated by our banking businesses, we also manage our borrowed funds to provide a reliable source of liquidity for our banking and other activities, considering our LCR and NSFR requirements and other internal and external guidelines and constraints.
-See the Liquidity and Capital Management portion of the Risk Management section of this Item 7 for additional information regarding our 2023 liquidity and capital activities.
+See the Liquidity and Capital Management portion of the Risk Management section of this Item 7 for additional information regarding our 2024 liquidity and capital activities.
 See Note 9 Borrowed Funds for additional information related to our borrowings.
-See Average Consolidated Balance Sheet and Net Interest Analysis and Analysis of Year-to-Year Changes in Net Interest Income in the Statistical Information section of this Report for additional information on year-over-year volume and related funding cost changes.
+See Average Consolidated Balance Sheet and Net Interest Analysis and Analysis of Year-to-Year Changes in Net Interest Income sections of this Item 7 for additional information on year-over-year volume and related funding cost changes.